CWFriends/CodeWithFriends/content/events/cwf-fall-2020.md

 ### Labs

 Last time, we had one giant Discord channel for technical help.
 Because of the diversity in technologies and projects, we'll have separate technology-specific channels on Discord to ask specific technical questions.
-We’ll have guides in each channel who can any questions you may have.
+We’ll have guides in each channel who can answer any questions you may have.
 Some guides will also have open Office Hours where they'll be online for 1-2 hours/week to answer any questions live.